 As noted, the scheme will not result in an increase in the overall units at the site as the removal of other units in the northern area of the site can be secured by a section 106 agreement.
-In light of this and the advice of the Local Highways Authority, which secures previously required improvements it is considered that the scheme is in accordance with Policies 59 and 60 of LDP2.
+In light of this and the advice of the Local Highways Authority, subject to conditions, it is considered that the scheme is in accordance with Policies 59 and 60 of LDP2.